 If you’re filing for divorce, the team at Lawrence R. Surinak Ltd. can help.
 We offer over 35 years of experience on child visitation and related matters, ensuring that both you and your children are accounted and provided for following your divorce.

-If you have questions or concerns regarding parenting schedules in your divorce or would like to schedule your free, 30-minute consultation with Larry, please contact us at 630-470-9990.
-If you prefer, you can also ask a question or request an appointment via our convenient online form.
+If you have questions or concerns regarding parenting schedules in your divorce or would like to schedule your free consultation with Larry, please contact us at 630-470-9990.
+If you prefer, you can also ask a question or request an appointment via our form below.

 We understand that child visitation can be an overwhelming and confusing topic.
 Let our team help you through this process by contacting us, today!